basedghost/kaarbs/README.md

 - If you'd like to use animated cursors, use the program lxappearance to choose between them.
 - If you installed virt-manager, you must edit your `/etc/libvirt/libvirtd.conf` and uncomment `unix_sock_group` `unix_sock_ro_perms` and `unix_sock_rw_perms`.
 Then run ```sudo usermod -aG libvirt $(whoami)``` and reboot.

+## Issues
+If any issues with certain packages arise, they will be noted here.
+- Picom has recently been leaking both host and gpu memory.
+It has been temporarily disabled from the script.